 Passwords stored in Azure Active Directory are a result of one-way cryptographic hash and salted.
 The most common way this is accomplished in a synchronized hybrid state is with Azure Active Directory Connect.

 Office 365 natively obscures password entry with asterisks or dots.
 This experience is the same across web applications and local applications installed on a device or machine.

 Wrapping It All Up

 For additional details and background on the referenced data points and releases, subscribe to our blog and don't hesitate to reach out.
-This blog is one of many to come addressing each control family in NIST 800-171 with an overview of capabilities in Office 365 GCC High.
-We also hope to partner each of these with a video for those that dislike reading or want the general overview.
-Shoot us questions if you need specifics or further explanations.
+This blog is one of many to come addressing each domain in CMMC and control family in NIST 800-171 with an overview of capabilities in Office 365 GCC High.